 An AP affiliated with the NSTR mobile AP MLD may initiate a PPDU transmission to its associated non-AP STA in the nonprimary link only if the other AP affiliated with the same NSTR mobile AP MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

+[#10053, 11651] When a non-AP MLD with dot11EHTEMLSROptionActivated or dot11EHTEMLMROptionActivated equal to true associates with an NSTR mobile AP MLD, it shall not enable the EMLSR mode or EMLMR mode, respectively.